caprica/nxremix/README.md

 # Nxremix

+This repository contains a fully-working monorepo using `nx` and contemporary Remix using `vite`.

+The nx plugin for Remix should now fully work out-of-the-box.

+What this repo shows fully working:

+ - remix application
+ - library
+ - import resolution across library and application
+ - hot module reloading across library and application
+ - e2e tests with Playwright
+ - GitHub action to build everything

+This is a basic working example, some further tweaks for prettier, eslint, commit-lint husky and so on may still be desirable.

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.